 - Hand blend blueberry into a puree, and pour it through a sieve to get rid of seeds.
 Frozen or fresh both work

 - Heat blueberry puree with a small amount of freshly squeezed lemon juice.
-Cook it for a 2-3 minutes over medium heat until slightly thickens and flavor intensifies
+Cook it for a 2-3 minutes over medium heat until slightly thickens and the flavor intensifies

 - Mix puree with powdered sugar.
 The exact quantity of the puree will depend on your kitchen humidity, etc. Add a small amount of puree at once, then keep adding more until desired icing consistency achieved